-

 The long arm of AI’s influence

 It’s no secret that AI's impacts are hitting every marketing specialty (as evidenced by our annual Marketing Data State of Play), and MMM is no different.
-However, Adtriba has been riding the AI wave for quite some time.
-As Janos, Adtriba’s CEO, pointed out, they are an AI company.
+However, Funnel has been riding the AI wave for quite some time for its MMM solution.

-“MMM, and Adtiba as a result, require machine learning to function,” said Janos.
+“MMM, and Funnel Measurement as a result, requires machine learning to function,” said Janos.
 “We’ve actually been using AI since our inception.”

 The future of MMM

-While advances in artificial intelligence may seem like the future is now for some marketers, the Adtriba team still sees big things in store for marketing mix modeling.
+While advances in artificial intelligence may seem like the future is now for some marketers, the experts still see big things in store for marketing mix modeling.

 “I think advances in automation will open up new possibilities,” said Tim.
 “MMM used to be done annually or semi-annually , which often meant results were already obsolete.”